psaris/funq/README.md

 ## The Book

 **Fun Q** will be available on Amazon.
-A Kindle version will be available as well.
 Books may be purchased in quantity and/or special sales by contacting the publisher, [Vector Sigma](mailto:sales@vector-sigma.com).